 The quiet study area is located on the 2nd floor of the library.
 It has Wi-Fi and provides an additional work area for students for private study.
+This space is also used as a classroom at times.

 IT Services